w3f/polkadot-wiki/docs/learn/learn-wasm.md

 ## What is WebAssembly?

-WebAssembly, shortened to simply _Wasm_, is a binary instruction format for a stack-based virtual machine.
-Wasm is designed as a portable target for compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications.
+WebAssembly, shortened to _Wasm_, is a binary instruction format for a stack-based virtual machine.
+Wasm is designed as a portable target for the compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications.

 ## Why WebAssembly?

-WebAssembly is a platform agnostic binary format, meaning that it will run the same instructions across whatever machine it is operating on.
-Blockchains need determinacy in order to have reliable state transition updates across all nodes in the peer-to-peer network without forcing every peer to run the same exact hardware.
-Wasm is a nice fit for reliability among the possibly diverse set of machines.
+WebAssembly is a platform-agnostic binary format, meaning it will run the exact instructions across whatever machine it operates on.
+Blockchains need determinacy to have reliable state transition updates across all nodes in the peer-to-peer network without forcing every peer to run the same hardware.
+Wasm is an excellent fit for reliability among the diverse set of machines.
 Wasm is both efficient and fast.
 The efficiency means that it can be uploaded onto the chain as a blob of code without causing too much state bloat while keeping its ability to execute at near-native speeds.

 ## Runtime Upgrades

-Runtime upgrades allow {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} to change the logic of the chain, without the need for a hard fork.
+Runtime upgrades allow {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} to change the logic of the chain without the need for a hard fork.

 ### Forkless Upgrades

-You may have come across the term "hard fork" before in the blockchain space.
-A **hard fork** occurs when a blockchain's logic changes such that nodes that do not include the new changes will not be able to remain in consensus with nodes that do.
+You may have encountered the term "hard fork" before in the blockchain space.
+A **hard fork** occurs when a blockchain's logic changes such that nodes that do not include the new changes cannot remain in consensus with nodes that do.
 Such changes are backward incompatible.
-Hard forks can be political due to the nature of the upgrades, as well as logistically onerous due to the number (potentially thousands) of nodes in the network that need to upgrade their software.
-Thus, hard forking is slow, inefficient, and error prone due to the levels of offline coordination required, and thus, the propensity to bundle many upgrades into one large-scale event.
+Hard forks can be political due to the nature of the upgrades and logistically demanding due to the number (potentially thousands) of nodes in the network that need to upgrade their software.
+Thus, hard forking is slow, inefficient, and error-prone due to the levels of offline coordination required and, therefore, the propensity to bundle many upgrades into one large-scale event.

 By using Wasm in Substrate (the framework powering Polkadot, Kusama, and many connecting chains), parachains are given the ability to upgrade their runtime (a chain's "business logic") without hard